soc-ucsd/LQG_gradient/README.md

 * LQG_gd_cano.m (partial gradient over the controllable canonical form)
 * LQG_gd_full.m (full gradient)

 Run Example_Doyle.m to see some performance; more examples are included in the *Examples* folder.

+# Landscape of dLQR problems (LQR using dynamical output feedback policies)

+The "dLQR" contains the Python scripts for reproducing the experiments in our paper

+2) Jingliang Duan, Wenhan Cao, Yang Zheng, Lin Zhao (2022).
+On the Optimization Landscape of Dynamical Output Linear Quadratic Control.

+Run dLQR.py to see the learning curves of three different dynamics; all six examples shown in our paper are included.